Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 ###Building the board and pegs

-The decoding board located on the left consists of ten rows, where each of them includes: `DecodeRow`, where the user makes his/hers attempts; `SubmitButton`, which verify the selected value and `HintsRow` to indicate which perks are chosen correctly.
+The decoding board located on the left consists of ten rows, where each of them includes:

+- `DecodeRow`, where the user makes his/hers attempts,
+- `SubmitButton`, which verify the selected value,
+- `HintsRow` to indicate which perks are chosen correctly.

 The `key` value passed down to each child component is a necessary value which helps React handle `DOM` changes in a minimal way.

 {% highlight js %}